LoicTramis/matter-game-project/readme.md

 - Particle in the inventory can be shoot
 - Go in the laser cabin
 - Shoot particle to another particle to create new particle
+- Shoot proton at element to split them

 ### Challenge